Rtyujklop/fresh-value/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the web application.

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._
+Sprint 2: As of sprint 2, the default page a user will ecounter is the login page.
+Depending on how the user logs in (admin/user), they will be shown slightly different pages.
+The user will be shown a list of needs, and when clicked on (this will be implemented in our 10%), a short description of the need will be displayed to the side of the list.
+The user will have the option to add needs to their funding basket, which then can be viewed on a different page.
+Alternatively, the admin will not have the ability to add or view the funding basket.
+Instead, they will have the opportunity to see the user view, as well as the option to modify the visible list of needs (add/delete/modify).

 ### View Tier